eeyone/PicoClockGreenEasy/README.md

     - brightness boost: if auto light is enabled and the ambient light is below 10%, the brightness is temporarily increased by 20% during 5 seconds after a user input, so that the display is more readable when setting something during the night
 - alarms:
     - next alarm: displays next time and weekday when an alarm will ring, so that the user can quickly check if the alarm was set correctly before sleeping
+    - weekly/once: If one or more weekdays are selected, the alarm will ring every week on these days.
+If no weekday is selected, the alarm will ring when the defined time is reached and disable itself.
     - skip next alarm: e.g. if you woke up before the alarm time or the next day is a national holiday, activate this function and the next alarm (and only this one) will be skipped.
 This is shown by the slow blinking of the "Alarm On" indicator.
     - gradual alarm mode that progressively increases the duration of beeps to wake up the user gently